maybebyte/anthesis/beets.md

 [There are high quality plugins available for beets](https://beets.readthedocs.io/en/stable/plugins/) that extend its functionality and sweeten the deal even more.
-I won't list all of them here, but I'll include a couple examples for demonstrative purposes.
+I won't list all of them here, but I'll demonstrate some.

 ### Album art